About the SATT project

 Strand 1

-We will analyse national-level datasets to compare the attainment of Service children with Special Educational Needs and/or Disability with non-Service peers.
-This strand will provide a detailed understanding of the prevalence of additional needs among Service children in England, and will shed important light on their educational outcomes.
+We analysed national-level datasets to compare the attainment of Service children with Special Educational Needs and/or Disability with non-Service peers.
+This strand provides a detailed understanding of the prevalence of additional needs among Service children in England, and sheds important light on their educational outcomes.

 Strand 2

-A survey will inform a better understanding of the experiences of provision for children with additional needs from both Service and non-Service families It will also improve our awareness of any distinct groups of children with additional needs who particularly thrive or struggle educationally and our knowledge of factors affecting children’s success.
+Our survey is giving us a better understanding of the experiences of provision for children with additional needs from both Service and non-Service families and the factors affecting children’s success.

 Strand 3